 Before heading to the South Coast of Iceland, we spent a few days in the Highlands.
-There are plenty of highlights in the south but the Highlands were so spectacular, we wanted to stay longer.
+There are plenty of highlights in the south but the Highlands were so spectacular, we wished we had stayed longer.

 Hiking in Landmannalaugar is like being on another planet.
 En route to the popular hiking destination there were also a number of highlights (and waterfalls, naturally).